paduagroup/fftool/README.md

 Contents
 --------

-* `fftool.py`: builds a simulation box and the corresponding force field for systems containing molecules, ions or extended materials.
+* `fftool`: builds a simulation box and the corresponding force field for systems containing molecules, ions or extended materials.
 It requires the [Packmol](http://www.ime.unicamp.br/~martinez/packmol/) software